w3c/wot-thing-description/explainer/Explainer.md

 ## What is inside the Thing Description (TD) specification

-The TD draft specification is available for review [here](https://w3c.github.io/wot-thing-description/).
+The TD draft specification is [available for review](https://w3c.github.io/wot-thing-description/).

-The specification primarily defines the TD Information Model and the TD Serialization as JSON:
+This specification primarily defines the TD Information Model and the TD Serialization as JSON:

 - **[TD Information Model](https://w3c.github.io/wot-thing-description/#sec-vocabulary-definition)** (Section 5)